 Wear all black under the costume and tuck the sheer hanging fabric into the collar.

 Check out some of our other past handmade costumes here.

 Cheesecloth Ghost Costume Fan Submissions

 It gives me goosebumps when I hear that someone was inspired by my cheesecloth ghost costume.
 Here are some photos submitted by fans.

-Six year old Mikaela from London, Ontario wanted to a ghost costume for Halloween 2016.
+Six-year-old Mikaela from London, Ontario wanted to be a ghost costume for Halloween 2016.
 Her mom found the Cheesecloth Ghost Costume tutorial and made her little ghoul a DIY Halloween costume!

 Found on the Web

-Did you make the cheesecloth ghost costume?
-Send me a pic, I’d love to see it!
+Did you make the DIY cheesecloth ghost costume?
+Send me a pic.
+I’d love to see it and feature it here!